TANZANIA – Important Bird Areas (IBA’s)

 Tanzania is a very important country ornithologically.
-It has one of the largest species lists of any African country, over 1,000 of which over 800 species are resident and nearly 200 are regular migrants.
-56 species are of global conservation concern of which 21 are endemic to Tanzania and a further 43 species occur in only one or two other countries.
+It has one of the largest species’ lists of any African country with over 1,000 species, of which over 800 species are resident and nearly 200 are regular migrants.
+56 Species are of global conservation concern, of which 21 are endemic to Tanzania and a further 43 species occur in only one or two other countries.

 South-west Tanzanian swamps; Kilombero flood-plain; and Dry woodlands west of Lake Victoria.